-Theme Class number of times Description Guidance 1 Guidance of hydraulics laboratory and course goals Instruments in hydraulics laboratory 1 Introduction of measurement instrumentsMethods and principles of hydraulic experiments Experiments 1 - 4 8 Rotation for eight experiments A to H as mentioned below Rotation for eight experiments A to H as 4 Guide for writing reports mentioned below A)Transition from lamiar Observation of dye patterns in lamiar and turbulent flows in pipesUnderstanding to turbulent flows, (1) Hagen-Poiseuille flow and Prandtl-Karman flow friction law in pipe flows nagen-roiseume now and riandu-Kannan now B)Velocity and Massuraments of free surface and velocity profiles Comparison measured results with free-surface profiles in (1) Measurements of free-surface and velocity profilesComparison measured results with theories open-channel flows C)Hydraulic jump in (1) Understanding hydraulic jump Comparison measured free-surface variations with theories horizontal bed (1) D)Transmission and Management of the state of the deformation behaviors of (1) Measurements of wave deformations, wave height and orbits of water particlesComparison measured data with small amplitude wave theory and breaking-wave formula waves measured data with small amplitude wave theory and breaking-wave formula E)Flow in porous media (1) M 1 Cl and underground water (1) Measurements steady flows in porous media by using pipenet model and Hele-Shaw model F)Density flow (1) Measurement and understanding transport mechanisms in density flowsEvaluations of front T)Delisity flow (1) speed and related friction laws G)Hydraulic force on (1) Measurements of pressure distributions on cylinder surface in open-channel flows cylinder (1) Observation of Karman vortex behind cylinder U)Sadiment transport (1) Measurements and observations of bed load in open-channel flows.
-Comparison with H)Sediment transport (1) theories and formulae Confirmation of experimental results and 1 Confirmation of experimental results and related knowledge related knowledge
+Theme Class number of times Description Guidance 1 Guidance of hydraulics laboratory and course goals Instruments in 1 Introduction of measurement instrumentsMethods and principles of hydraulic hydraulics laboratory 1 experiments Experiments 1 - 4 8 Rotation for eight experiments A to H as mentioned below Rotation for eight experiments A to H as 4 Guide for writing reports mentioned below A)Transition from lamiar to turbulent (1) Observation of dye patterns in lamiar and turbulent flows in pipesUnderstanding flows, friction law in (1) Hagen-Poiseuille flow and Prandtl-Karman flow pipe flows B)Velocity and Managements of fire conformed valuation and local conformation are considered and the with free-surface profiles in (1) Measurements of free-surface and velocity profilesComparison measured results with open-channel flows theories C)Hydraulic jump in (1) Understanding hydraulic jump Comparison measured free-surface variations with horizontal bed (1) theories D)Transmission and Measurements of wave deformations, wave height and orbits of water deformation behaviors (1) particlesComparison measured data with small amplitude wave theory and of waves breaking-wave formula E)Flow in porous Measurements steady flows in porous media by using pipenet model and Hele-Shaw media and underground (1) water model F)Density flow (1) Measurement and understanding transport mechanisms in density flowsEvaluations of r)Delisity How (1) front speed and related friction laws G)Hydraulic force on (1) Measurements of pressure distributions on cylinder surface in open-channel flows cylinder (1) Observation of Karman vortex behind cylinder IDC - 1' 4 (1) Measurements and observations of bed load in open-channel flows.
+Comparison with H)Sediment transport theories and formulae Achievement confirmation 1 Achievement of learning is confirmed.